sabifo4/LUCA-divtimes/README.md

     # Run from the R console in RStudio
     # Check that you have at least R v4.1.2
     version$version.string
-    # Now, install the packages we will be using
+    # Now, install the packages you will need to run
-    # Note that it may take a while if you have not
+    # our in-house R scripts
-    # installed all these software before
+    # Note that it may take a while to install them all
     install.packages( c('rstudioapi', 'ape', 'phytools', 'sn', 'stringr', 'rstan', 'colorBlindness'), dep = TRUE )
     ## NOTE: If you are a Windows user and see the message "Do you want to install from sources the
     ## packages which need compilarion?", please make sure that you have installed the `RTools`
     ## aforementioned.
+Otherwise, you will get errors during the installation.
     ## The versions we used for each of the packages aforementioned are the following:
     ##   rstudioapi: v0.14
     ##   ape: v5.7.1